Mouleas/Button-To-Browser/README.md

 # BUTTON_TO_BROWSER

-Easiest way to reach your favourite sites without typing the website site name.
+Easiest way to reach your favourite sites without typing the website name.
 Download this package
 ```python
 pip install pycopy-webbrowser